Plants for the shade!

 (Carolina jessamine) is a well-mannered

 grower with yellow flowers in spring.
+But the flowers are toxic to European honeybees and livestock.

 'Happy Wanderer' (Lilac vine) has purple flowers in winter.
 Pretty rampant!

 Cut it back hard after the bloom to control the overgrowth.
+Short-lived.

 species (Honeysuckles) L. japonica